Political obstacles to successful investing

 When the Chancellor of the Exchequer makes his Autumn Statement, he is widely expected to announce higher business taxes as a significant part of his package.

-After all, the Treasury needs to raise £30-40 billion of revenues to cover the much discussed fiscal gap, let alone invest more in those areas crying out for greater investment.
+After all, the Treasury needs to raise £30-40bn of revenues to cover the much-discussed fiscal gap, let alone invest more in those areas crying out for greater investment.

 A prime example is the push by red states to pass legislation to divest state pension fund assets from firms which follow ESG principles.